 - 18 Best Books On Writing For New Authors

 - How To Create Writing Goals When Writing A Book

 Use these tips for how to overcome writer’s block, and remember to just keep writing!

 Regardless of which tips for writers block you decide to apply, a lot of them have the same principle.
 Just start writing.

-The real trick is to come up with a different technique or give your brain a break to get inspired, and then get back to writing.
-If you apply these 10 tips to your writing toolbox, you’ll be back to writing in no time!
+The real trick is to devise a different technique or give your brain a break to get inspired and then get back to writing.
+If you apply these ten tips to your writing toolbox, you’ll be back to writing in no time!